 Green Chimneys Farm and Wildlife Center is home to nearly 300 animals and birds and houses several barns and stables, riding rings, trails, a greenhouse, and a children’s garden.
 It offers educational and recreational activities for families, a nature-based summer camp for kids, and public swim and learn-to-swim programs in its indoor pool.
-Free self-guided tours of the farm are offered Saturdays and Sundays (10am-3pm), and group tours are available by appointment (Tuesday-Thursday and Saturday).
-Green Chimney also hosts family events and programs at its second location, the Clearpool Education Center, a 350-acre nature wonderland in Carmel.
+Free self-guided tours of the farm are offered Saturdays and Sundays (10am-3pm), and group tours are available by appointment (Tuesday-Saturday).
+Green Chimney also hosts family events and programs at its second location, the Clearpool campus, a 350-acre nature wonderland in Carmel.

 Groups of five or more should make reservations a few months in advance for the Farm & Wildlife Tours, which include a barn tour, pony and hay rides (pony rides for kids older than 10 only), and an optional tour of the Wildlife Center.

 Earth Day, held at the Clearpool location in April, allows families to explore a 350-acre model forest, listen to live music, meet environmental experts, and join a wide range of environmental activities.